fhildeb/lukso-node-guide/docs/guides/monitoring/node-exporter.md

 ## 3. Service Configuration

-Once the binary file is in place, we can create a service configuration for it automatically starts during boot, restarts during crashes and is executed using the previously created service user.
-The configuration will also check for logging ad an online network connection before it starts up.
+Once the binary file is in place, we can create a service configuration for the exporter, so it automatically starts during boot, restarts during crashes.
+The configuration will also check for logging before it starts up and uses the previously created user.

 **3.1 Create Service File**: Create a system service file using your preferred text editor.